in28minutes/java-cheat-sheet/README.md

 0123456789
 ```
 #### Enhanced For Loop
-Enhanced for loop can be used to loop around arrayÕs or ListÕs.
+Enhanced for loop can be used to loop around array's or List's.
 ```
 int[] numbers = {1,2,3,4,5};